Why You Should Care About Financial Wellbeing

 What is Financial Wellbeing?

 As Nick (Managing Director of Inovayt) pointed out, “Financial wellbeing isn’t necessarily linked to wealth.
 It’s about being okay with where your finances are at.”
-For some, this might mean having a safety net in case of an emergency or simply being on track for achieving a specific financial goal.
+For some, this might mean having a sufficient emergency fund in case of an emergency or simply being on track for achieving a specific financial goal.

 Jase added that the key to financial wellbeing is being comfortable with your financial decisions.
 “You’ve got to have an understanding of your finances, the ins and outs, and what factors are important,” he said.
 Feeling comfortable with your finances comes from having a clear understanding of your current situation and knowing how to make informed financial choices.